qoijjj/raspberrypi-hardened/README.md

 ## What

-This is a script that hardens the default fedora installation significantly using the following modifications:
+This is a script that hardens the default raspberrypios installation significantly using the following modifications:

 - Setting numerous hardened sysctl values (Inspired by but not the same as Kicksecure's)
 - Disabling coredumps in limits.conf